thegamecracks/theticketbot/README.md

 You can then right-click or long tap the message you sent, open the Apps menu, and use `Select this message`.

+New tickets will be created in the same channel as the inbox by default.
+If you want to customize this, you can specify a different channel with the `/inbox create <destination>` parameter, or use the `/inbox destination` command to re-route new tickets from an existing inbox.
 When choosing a channel, the bot must be able to view, send messages, and create private threads in that channel.
-After the inbox is sent, you may use the `/inbox destination` command to route tickets to a different channel.

 Each inbox has a set of staff that will be mentioned when a new ticket is created.
 Any members or roles that you explicitly grant Manage Threads in the channel's